-Complete that are accounted for your What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-An example of non-urgent transportation would be you are being transferred on a stretcher from the hospital to a skilled nursing facility for rehabilitation.
+Company that are accounted for your What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can \$250 copay for each Medicare-covered ground ambulance service.
+20% coinsurance for each Medicare-covered air ambulance service.
+Cost sharing applies to each one-way trip. provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Ground or air ambulance waived if you are admitted cost-sharing is not An example of non-urgent transportation would be you are being transferred on a stretcher from the hospital to a skilled nursing facility for rehabilitation.
 Prior authorization is required and must meet Medicare medical-necessity guidelines.
 Should you refuse ambulance transport after ordered, you may be responsible for the full amount billed.
 Prior authorization is required for non- emergency transportation.
-If prior authorization is not obtained and transport is provided by a non-contracted provider, you may be billed for ambulance services. \$300 copay for Medicare-covered ground ambulance benefits per one-way trip.
-20% coinsurance for Medicare-covered air ambulance benefits per one-way trip.
-Ground or air ambulance cost sharing is not waived if you are admitted to the hospital. \$300 copay for Medicare-covered ground ambulance benefits per one-way trip.
-20% coinsurance for Medicare-covered air ambulance benefits per one-way trip.
-Ground or air ambulance cost sharing is not waived if you are admitted to the hospital.
+If prior authorization is not obtained and transport is provided by a non-contracted provider, you may be billed for ambulance services.
+7

-Somions that are assured for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Annual physical (routine) The annual routine physical is an extensive physical exam including a medical history collection and it may also include any of the following: vital signs, observation of general appearance, a head and neck exam, a heart and lung exam, an abdominal exam, a neurological exam, a dermatological exam, and an extremities exam.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Annual physical exam The annual routine physical is an extensive physical exam including a medical history collection and it may also include any of the following: vital signs, observation of general appearance, a head and neck exam, a heart and lung exam, an abdominal exam, a neurological exam, a dermatological exam, and an extremities exam.
 Coverage for this non-Medicare benefit is in addition to the Medicare-covered annual wellness visit and the Welcome to Medicare Preventive Visit.
 This annual physical exam is covered once per calendar year.
-If you exceed one exam, you are responsible for the cost of additional physical exams. \$0 copay for a non- Medicare-covered annual physical.
-A coinsurance or copayment may be applied for additional services or treatments received during the annual physical visit. \$30 copay for a non- Medicare-covered annual physical.
+If you exceed one exam, you are responsible for the cost of additional physical exams. \$0 copay for an annual physical exam.
 A coinsurance or copayment may be applied for additional services or treatments received during the annual physical visit.
+40% coinsurance for an annual physical exam.
+A coinsurance or copayment may be applied for additional services or treatments received during the annual physical visit.
 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
-A coinsurance or copayment may be applied for additional services or treatments received during the annual wellness visit. \$30 copay for this Medicare-covered preventive service.
+A coinsurance or copayment may be applied for additional services or treatments received during the annual wellness visit.
+40% coinsurance for the annual wellness visit.
 A coinsurance or copayment may be applied for additional services or treatments received during the annual wellness visit.